-We maintain our facility for the benefit of our entire Central Portland community; the hundreds of individuals who find safety, welcome, healing, collaboration, and hope within these walls.
+We have a committed and talented team whose work maintains and restores our historic building.
+For the benefit of our entire Central Portland community; the hundreds of individuals find safety, welcome, healing, collaboration, and hope within these walls.
 To support this work, please Donate Here.

 Facility Upgrades & Energy Efficiency

 Sanctuary Lights Are now LED!

 The Restoration Committee along with Heil Electric sourced LED lighting appropriate for our Sanctuary chandeliers.
 The upgrade reduced power consumption by about 90%.
 The NE Indoor Park and many other areas now also LED.